XingyuXie/Maximum-and-Concatenation-Networks/README.md

 Xingyu Xie: xyxie@pku.edu.cn

 ### Note That, this version is for showing the implementation details of MCN blocks.
 The user can choose x_\hat{k} according to the performance.

-##### If the loss becomes NAN, the user can adapt the initial value of adaptiveScalar in the MCN_block file.
+More experiment code pieces are coming.